The Hasse principle for bilinear symmetric forms over a ring of integers of a global function field: The Hasse principle and the class group of the orthogonal group

-\begin{example} Let $C$ be of genus zero.
-Then if $\iy$ is rational over $\BF_q$, or if $C$ has no $\BF_q$-rational point, then $\Oiy$ is a UFD (see \cite[Theorem~5.1]{Sam}) and the Hasse principle will hold for any unimodular form over it.
-Thus Theorem \ref{main theorem} is a generalization of Theorem~3.1 in \cite{Ger1} on which the elementary case of $\Oiy = \BF_q[t]$ is treated. \end{example}
+\begin{example} Let $C$ be of genus zero having a $\BF_q$-rational point which we assign as $\iy$.
+Then $\Oiy = \BF_q[C^\af]$ is a UFD, as well as any scalar extension of it (see \cite[Theorem~5.1]{Sam}), whose generic fiber may be the splitting field if $n=2$ of $\textbf{SO}_V$ (see in the proof of Theorem \ref{main theorem}).
+Therefore the Hasse principle holds for any unimodular form defined over it of any rank.
+So Theorem \ref{main theorem} is a generalization of Theorem~3.1 in \cite{Ger1} in which the elementary case of $\Oiy = \BF_q[t]$ is treated. \end{example}

+\begin{remark} The unimodularity condition is essential (though not necessary) for the validity of the Hasse principle even if $\Oiy$ is a UFD.
+It is necessary for the Clifford algebra construction if $n>2$, but is also required for rank $2$.